-The city of Lancaster, located near the Hocking River in south central Ohio selected Evoqua to expand their exisiting wastewater treatment facility to address population growth and expected future industrial growth.
+The city of Lancaster, located near the Hocking River in south central Ohio selected Evoqua to expand their existing wastewater treatment facility to address population growth and expected future industrial growth.

 The Upper Hocking Water Pollution Control Facility has been in operation since 2011.
 Originally designed to treat 2.0 million gallons per day (MGD), the facility includes a VLR® system from Evoqua along with a membrane bioreactor system to meet discharge quality requirements for the nearby Hocking River.
 Due to population growth and the need to improve treatment capabilities by producing high-quality effluent to be used in manufacturing and other applications, a solution was needed to expand capacity.